 A common ornamental plant, this shrub has edible mauve coloured flowers of which the leaves are also becoming popular in Australian cooking.
 Native mint grows in the North Eastern New South Wales Australia.

 This oil comes from the native Australian macadamia nut, which is found in the Northern New South Wales and the coastal region of Southern Queensland.
 This oil has high amounts of mono-saturates and therefore is a healthy alternative to olive oil.

-A distant relative of potato, this plant is a perennial in nature.
+A distant relative of potato, this plant is perennial in nature.
 The fruit is left to dry on the bushes before it is picked.
-The Aboriginal tribes gathered these dried fruits for thousands of years and were used as staple food.
-In the modern times, it is used as a spice and gives an amazing flavour to the Australian cooking.
+The Aboriginal tribes gathered these dried fruits for thousands of years and were used as a staple food.
+In modern times, it is used as a spice and gives an amazing flavour to Australian cooking.

 These fruits have a pink blush, refreshing and versatile texture.
 You can eat them fresh or serve them in the form of fruit salad.

-We hope we have given you incentive to explore the delightful native spices of Australia in yournext dish.
+We hope we have given you an incentive to explore the delightful native spices of Australia in your next dish.